 Take the brutal DayZ survival formula, shrink it into pixel art, and make it free.
 Mini DAYZ drops you into a 2D, top down zombie wasteland where you scavenge buildings, manage hunger and temperature, craft better gear and try not to bleed out in the woods.

-Why it works on low end hardware: it is lightweight, runs in a simple 2D engine and was built to be accessible, not demanding.
-The pixel art look is easy on both your eyes and your integrated graphics.
+Why it works on low end hardware: it is lightweight, runs in a simple 2D engine and the pixel art style is easy on integrated graphics.

 Why you will keep coming back: runs are fast, mistakes are punished, and there is always one more loot run you think you can survive.
 It scratches the DayZ itch without needing DayZ hardware.

-Where to get it: Bohemia hosts Mini DayZ as a completely free survival sandbox on PC, check their official page for downloads.
+Where to get it: Bohemia hosts Mini DAYZ as a free survival sandbox on PC, check their official page for downloads.

 5. Devast.io (Browser)